re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Look at different GPS modules
 * antennas (what would be good for our application)
+    * Look into the various parameters to change (size, shape, type)
+    * Not to detailed.
+Look around, see what people have used
 * Bounce back to LoRa every so often

 * Send/recieve messages using UBX via the Arduino